DeleteMemoryyy/DeleteMemoryyy/README.md

 ### Hi there 🌱

-- 🔭 I’m a third year Ph.D. student at Peking University, interested in program analysis and ML for Code.
+- 🔭 I’m a Ph.D. student at Peking University, interested in program analysis and ML for Code.